M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Alex.md

 ## The Control Unit ##

 The main methodology behind my CU design was to make the '.sv' files readbable and easy to debug.
-This would allow my team members to quickly interpret and thus inform their own design choices when they depended upon control signals from the CU.
+This would allow my team members to quickly interpret and inform their own design choices when they depended upon control signals from the CU.

 The component design was split into **2 seperate modules**:

 1. The Main Decoder
 2. The ALU Decoder

-These components form design detailled in the diagram below:
+These components form the design detailed in the diagram below:

 ![CU Design Diagram](src/CU_Design.png)

 The CU has been decomposed as shown so that we can implement any instruction's appropriate ALU operations seperately from its control signals.
-Not only does this make the code clearer to read, but also it provides some interesting functionality, allowing us to combine R-Type and I-ALU type instructions using the same 'ALUOp' signal.
+Not only does this make the code clearer to read, but also it allows us to combine R-Type and I-ALU type instructions using the same 'ALUOp' signal.

 **The Main Decoder:**

-Here is where the bulk of the signals are assigned, only excluding 'ALUCTRL' and 'ATYPE'.
-The assignment of these control signals are as follows:
+Here is where all signals excluding 'ALUCTRL' and 'ATYPE' are assigned, as shown below:

 | Instruction Type | RegWrite | ImmSrc | ALUSrc | MemWrite | ResultSrc | Branch | ALUOp | Jump | JumpSrc |
 | :--------------: | :------: | :----: | :----: | :------: | :-------: | :----: | :---: | :--: | :-----: |